How to Get Started Building Your IoT Solution Today – Five Tips from Industry Leaders - ReadWrite

 Once you know your niche, you’ll start to gather the right team to help you excel in your business with the end customer in mind.

 “Don’t try to boil the ocean.
-Be very selective about what you do, and stay focused on connecting with the right partners in the ecosystem.”
+Be very selective about what you do, and stay focused in connecting with the right partners in the ecosystem.”

 - Make a commitment and find partners

 The best way to commit is to start with a goal in mind: are you going to increase revenue, try to save costs, or engage customers?
 Then, commit!
-Once you commit to the enterprise level, you’re ready to find other partners that exist in your ecosystem that is ready to commit to you.
+Once you commit on the enterprise level, you’re ready to find other partners that exist in your ecosystem that are ready to commit with you.

 “Decide what you want to do, set up your goals, and then commit to it!’